thedivergentai/ByteFix-Website/docs/GAMEPLAN.md

 ## 3. Content Update

 *   **Homepage Content:**
-    *   The `src/pages/index.js` file now includes content for the hero section, services section, "Why Choose Us?" section, testimonials section, and repair request form section.
+    *   The `src/pages/index.js` file now uses components for the hero section, services section, "Why Choose Us?" section, testimonials section, and repair request form section.
     *   The content has been updated to be benefit-driven and solution-focused, using clear and concise language.
 *   **Other Pages (if any):**
     *   Update the content on any other existing pages (e.g., "About Us," "Services," "Contact") to align with the brand guidelines.
 (This is a manual step for the user).